The Business Review, Cambridge

 Leadership Styles’ Specifics in Large Croatian Companies

-Danica Bakotić, University of Split, Croatia
+Danica Bakotic, University of Split, Croatia

 ABSTRACT

 Leadership could be observed through different leadership styles which influence on work efficiency and business success (Skansi, 2000, p.
 54).
 Leadership style is the manner and approach of providing direction, implementing plans, and motivating people.
 There are a number of different approaches, or 'styles' to leadership and management that are based on different assumptions and theories.
 The style that individuals use will be based on a combination of their beliefs, values and preferences, as well as the organizational culture and norms which will encourage some styles and discourage others.
 So it could be stated that there are as many leadership styles as there are leaders.
 Many authors deal with this issue, so there are many different leadership styles classifications.
 For the empirical research in this paper, the Likert classification is used.
 Considering the decisions and the degree to which subordinates are involved in the decision making process, Likert define one of the most used leadership style classification.
 According to it the leadership style could be job based or employee based.
 Job based leadership styles are Exploitive-authoritative type or Benevolent-authoritative leadership style.
 Employee based leadership styles are Consultative leadership style or Participative group style.
+The purpose of this paper is to identify the dominant leadership style in large Croatian companies as well as to find out some specifics of large Croatian companies concerning the different leadership styles applied by managers in those companies, and to identify the correlation between manager’s personal characteristics and organizational characteristics and leadership styles.

 An AHP-based Mutual Fund Portfolio Selection Model

-Dr. Susila Munisamy and Lee Kee Huat, Malaysia
+Lee Kee Huat, University of Malaya, Malaysia

 ABSTRACT

 One of the important areas of research in finance is mutual fund portfolio selection.
 In this paper we present a model which can be used to help decision makers select a suitable mutual fund portfolio based on Analytic Hierarchy Process (AHP) that allows both the investors unique preference structure and their options to be taken into account.
 The model is set up according to the specialty of the Malaysian mutual fund market which includes attributes unique to a Malaysian investor such as preference in Islamic funds and the option to use the Employees Provident Fund savings as an additional source of investment.
 The model presented here recommends asset allocation and identifies the most suitable mutual funds within an asset class, consistent with the needs of the investors.
 This model is utilized to conduct an empirical analysis to select mutual funds offered by Public Mutual Ltd. for five prospective investors.
 The results indicate that investors should hold diversified portfolios of asset classes with the weights for each asset class adjusted to reflect one’s attributes and preferences.
 The model can help financial advisor to serve prospective investors better and will significantly improve the professionalism in the mutual fund industry.
+Portfolio investment in mutual fund has become a very common investment instrument and has grown tremendously in the world economies over the last decade.
+According to statistics from the International Investment Funds Association (IIFA), there were well over 54,000 funds being registered for sale worldwide at the end of 2004, with total assets under management in excess of USD 16 trillion (approximately RM59.2 trillion) (Koh, 2005).

 Would its Past Reflect its Future Performance: Indian Banks?